hamdiceylan/code-test/README.md

 You have 5 days from receiving this assignment to submit your work to [jack@sobump.com](mailto:jack@sobump.com).

-**Submission: Please include a readme that explains how to set up the project to run locally on another person's machine and send a video or a gif that shows the app in action**
+**Please include a readme that explains how to set up the project to run locally on another person's machine and send a video or a gif that shows the app in action**

 ### Questions